-Singapore Public Holidays - Year 2010, 2011 (new!)
+Singapore Public Holidays - Year 2010

 Singapore has a total of eleven(11) national public holidays annually.
 This is less than many other countries.
 For example, Malaysia has about fifteen(15) per annum, and Hong Kong has seventeen(17).
 Nevertheless, some additional culturally significant, albeit non-holiday, days may be celebrated according to the traditional customs of various ethnic and religious groups.